liu-ziyuan-math/spectral_operator_learning/OPNO/data/readme.md

-Place the downloaded data here
+Place the downloaded dataset here